aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Telephone system:

-general assessment: service to general public is poor but improving with over 20,000 telephones currently in service and an additional 48,000 expected by 2001; the government relies on a radiotelephone network to communicate with remote areas
+general assessment: service to general public is poor but improving; the government relies on a radiotelephone network to communicate with remote areas

 domestic: radiotelephone communications